bootstrap-vue/bootstrap-vue/src/components/toast/README.md

   `auto-hide-delay` prop (value is specified in milliseconds), and disabled with the `no-auto-hide` prop.
-- When auto-hide is enabled, and you hover over the toast, the auto-hide countdown will be paused until you unhover the toast.
+- When auto-hide is enabled, and you hover over the toast, the auto-hide countdown will be paused until you un-hover the toast.
 You can disabled this feature by setting the `no-hover-pause` prop to `true`.
 - Toasts include a close button on their top right to allow users to manually dismiss them.
 The close button can be removed via the `no-close-button` prop.